The Austere Academy: Plot summary

-Cultural references

-The names Isadora and Duncan came from Isadora Duncan, a famous dancer, who was killed when her scarf was caught in a sports car's wheels.

-Prufrock may be a reference to "The Love Song of J. Alfred Prufrock", a poem by T. S. Eliot.

-Vice Principal Nero is a reference to the Emperor Nero, a Roman Emperor whose reign is often associated with tyranny and greed.
-Emperor Nero allegedly "fiddled while Rome burned."
-Emperor Nero was also famous for forcing many of his subjects to sit through extended theatrical pieces created and performed by himself.
-This is reflected in Vice Principal Nero's awful violin recitals.

-Genghis Khan, a famous Mongolian chieftain, shares his name with Coach Genghis, Count Olaf's disguise in this book.

-Mrs. Bass and Mr. Remora share their names with types of fish, as did the former gym teacher Miss Tench.

-When Isadora mentions she writes poetry, Sunny shrieks Sappho (the name of a female Greek poet).

-The book's cover is a reference to the classic novel Oliver Twist.

-The UK version of the book cover is completely different.
-It shows Carmelita Spats glaring at Violet, Klaus and Sunny while they are getting their food.

 Special editions

 The Austere Academy: or, Kidnapping!

 The Austere Academy; or, Kidnapping! was set to be a paperback release of The Austere Academy, designed to mimic Victorian penny dreadfuls.
 The book was set to include approximately seven new illustrations, and the fifth part of a serial supplement entitled The Cornucopian Cavalcade, which was to include a 13-part comic by Michael Kupperman entitled The Spoily Brats, and an advice column written by Lemony Snicket, along with other additions.
 However, for unknown reasons, this edition was never released.

 Audio book

 An audio book of this novel was released.
 It was the last audio book that was read by the author, Daniel Handler, under the pseudonym of Lemony Snicket.
 All the succeeding audio books are read by Tim Curry.